 The choice is yours

-Students may borrow from any lender they choose and are not required to use a lender on Cornell's preferred lender list.
+You may borrow from any lender you choose and are not required to use a lender on Cornell's preferred lender list.
 Cornell College will process loans from any eligible lender you select.

 The maximum Title IV Grant aid and Title IV loan aid available to students